Message from Bishop Marvin Harada

 I cannot fast for even one day, but I think that all of us can do the other two, we can think, and we can wait.
 It might not be easy, but we can wait this out, we can practice patience.
 It might last a long time, but it won’t last forever.
 If we can wait, we will be able to endure it.

 May we choose this time to practice patience, patience and more patience.

-Welcome to the Buddhist Churches of America Homepage!
+Welcome to the homepage for the Buddhist Churches of America (BCA)!